Don't feel down this Winter. Here are some tips so you can avoid the Winter Blues.

 Some research indicates that just getting outside could reduce the risk of severe illness (see this article on the benefits of being outside).

 The NHS say that being cold makes you more depressed.
-I don’t know about depressed, but being wet and cold can make you miserable.
+I don't know about depression, but being wet and cold can make you miserable.

-If you are going outside during the Winter, you will want to wear the correct clothing.
-If you’re taking your kids outside, you must make sure they are dressed correctly too.
+Going outside during the Winter, you will want to wear the correct clothing.
+If you're taking your kids outside, you must ensure they are dressed correctly too.